ljm0/Visualization-Amsterdam/README.md

 https://ljm0.github.io/Visualization-Amsterdam/
 ![avatar](Amsterdam.png)

-- (Panoramic Graph is unavailable because the link is overdue)
+- Panoramic Graph is unavailable because the links are overdue

 # Abstract
 ### Where is the ideal district to live in Amsterdam?